-Welcome to a guide and list on the various types of computer network topology.
-By now, you should already know that computer networks are not a random mess of “just plug this device” into the router, and magic will automatically happen.
+Welcome to a guide and list of the various types of computer network topology.
+By now, you should already realize that computer networks are not created by “randomly plugging more devices into a router”.

-There are many ways to create a computer network, and it takes planning to properly layout the devices.
+There are many ways to deal with the layout of a computer network, and it takes careful planning to make sure that things work properly in a large network.
 Just what are the various network topologies, their advantages, and disadvantages?
 Read on to find out!

 TABLE OF CONTENTS